What are the major federal excise taxes, and how much money do they raise?

 Excise tax revenue is either transferred to the general fund or allocated to trust funds dedicated to specified purposes.
 General fund excise taxes account for roughly 40 percent of total excise receipts, with the remaining 60 percent going to trust funds.

 General fund excise taxes are imposed on many goods and services, the most prominent of which are alcohol, tobacco, and health insurance.
-Other general fund excise taxes include taxes on local telephone service, vehicles with low-mileage ratings (“gas guzzlers”), ozone-depleting chemicals, indoor tanning services, and medical devices.
+Other general fund excise taxes include taxes on local telephone service, vehicles with low-mileage ratings (“gas guzzlers”), ozone-depleting chemicals, and indoor tanning services.

 Excise taxes dedicated to trust funds finance transportation as well as environmental- and health-related spending.
 The Highway Trust Fund and the Airport and Airway Trust Fund account for over 90 percent of trust fund excise tax receipts, mostly from taxes on gasoline and other transportation fuels (Highway Trust Fund), and air travel (Airport and Airway Trust Fund).